jerryjappinen/Servant/site/pages/technical-docs/basics/about.md

 ### Basic concepts

 You do not need to know about programming when working with Servant.
-In fact, you son't have to understand almost anything to get started.
+In fact, you don't have to understand almost anything to get started.

 We distinguish four groups of users that work with Servant.
 On each step you have to know a little bit more:

-1. **Users** install Servant and publish sites.
+1. **Users** install Servant and publish sites by writing pages.
-2. **Web developers** create or customize layouts and templates to create their customized web sites.
+2. **Web developers** create or customize layouts and templates to create custom web sites.
 3. **Backend developers** write new backend actions for custom server-side functionality (e.g. accessing a database).
 4. **Servant contributors** develop Servant and write new features for the core system.